bitovi/academy/src/ngrx/4-create-actions/create-actions.md

 @page learn-ngrx/create-actions Creating Actions
 @parent learn-ngrx 4

-@description Learn how to create NgRx actions.
+@description Learn how to create NgRx Actions.

 @body

 > **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/ngrx-init) to get your codebase ready to work on this part.

 ## Overview

-1. Replace generated Actions with new Login Actions
+1. Replace generated Actions with new Login Actions.

-2. Create Logout Actions
+2. Create Logout Actions.

-3. Clean up code involving replaced Actions
+3. Clean up code involving replaced Actions.

 ## Problem 1: Create Login Actions to Represent Login Events